Asia stocks mixed after Wall St down, China manufacturing up

 "Equities demand could remain muted for at least the next four to six months as interest rate hikes work through the U.S. economy," said Stephen Innes of SPI Asset Management in a report.

-The Nikkei 225 in Tokyo fell 0.9% to 26,651.05 after June industrial production slumped 7.2% compared with the previous month.
-That was the sharpest decline since the start of the coronavirus pandemic in early 2020.
+The Nikkei 225 in Tokyo fell 1.4% to 26,394.77 after May industrial production slumped 7.2% compared with the previous month.
+That was the sharpest decline since the start of the coronavirus pandemic in early 2020 and largely reflected disruptions in China due to the pandemic.

 The S&P 500 slipped to 3,818.83 after official data showed economic activity contracted 1.6% at an annualized rate in the three months ending in March.
 That was the first contraction since the second quarter of 2020 in the depths of the pandemic.